-Experience shows that many companies do not include their business partners in their compliance programme.
-An omission with high risks.
+Experience shows that many companies do not include their business partners in their compliance program.
+This is a highly risky omission.

-Legal provisions such as the German Commercial Code or the Stock Corporation Act stipulate that companies, but also individual executive bodies and employees, can be held liable for the unlawful conduct of business or contractual partners.
+Legal provisions such as the Commercial Code or stock corporation law stipulate that companies, as well as individual bodies and employees, can be held liable for the unlawful conduct of business or contractual partners.

-A practical example shows the basic problem: a company uses external sales partners who are remunerated on a commission basis.
-Their earnings thus depend on the sales they broker.
-If a sales partner now commits fraudulent acts in order to successfully broker business - such as bribing the potential client - the behaviour of the business partner falls back on the company, even if it has not itself acted unlawfully here.
-The company is threatened with financial and criminal consequences as well as a serious loss of reputation.
+A practical example illustrates the fundamental problem: a company uses external sales partners who are remunerated on a commission basis.
+Their earnings therefore depend on the sales they generate.
+If a sales partner engages in fraudulent activities to successfully broker deals—such as bribing a potential client—the business partner's behavior reflects on the company, even if the company itself has not acted unlawfully.
+The company faces financial and criminal consequences as well as a significant loss of reputation.

 Business partners are often not included

-Many companies are only inadequately prepared for this risk.
-The study "Compliance Management - the entrepreneurial challenge" by AGAMON Consulting GmbH(www.agamon-consulting.de) shows the deficits of medium-sized companies in this respect.
-In the majority of the companies surveyed, 100% of their compliance programmes are directed at managers and employees.
-Suppliers and subcontractors are included at about 75%, while business partners are only considered at about 25%.
-It is known that external parties are at least involved in about half of the economic offences.
+Many companies are inadequately prepared for this risk.
+The study "Compliance Management – the Business Challenge" by AGAMON Consulting GmbH (www.agamon-consulting.de) highlights the shortcomings of medium-sized companies in this area.
+In the majority of the companies surveyed, their compliance programs are aimed 100% at managers and employees.
+Suppliers and subcontractors are included at around 75%, while business partners are only considered at around 25%.
+It is well known that external parties are at least involved in around half of all economic crimes.

-The compliance programme of every company should therefore also include business partner compliance management in the sense of a holistic approach.
+The compliance program of every company should therefore definitely include business partner compliance management as part of a holistic approach.

 Eckart Achauer

-Studied law and business administration, postgraduate studies to become a Master of Business Administration (MBA).
-In-service training to become a European Quality Manager (DGQ), a mediator specialising in business mediation and a Certified Compliance Manager (TÜV).
+Studied law and business administration, postgraduate studies leading to a Master of Business Administration (MBA).
+In-service training to become a European Quality Manager (DGQ), a mediator specializing in business mediation, and a Certified Compliance Manager (TÜV).

-Eckart Achauer worked for about 10 years in the international insurance industry in the management of a Swiss insurance group in various functions (claims department, sales, assistance) before switching to management and business consulting in 1997.
+Eckart Achauer worked for around 10 years in the international insurance industry in various management positions at a Swiss insurance group (claims department, sales, assistance) before moving into management and management consulting in 1997.

-As a consultant and managing director of various consulting companies, Mr Achauer has specialised thematically in organisational and process optimisation as well as in the development and implementation of management systems - quality management, risk and compliance management.
+As a consultant and managing director of various consulting firms, Mr. Achauer has specialized in organizational and process optimization as well as the development and implementation of management systems—quality management, risk and compliance management.

-For the HR Consult Group, Mr Achauer is responsible for the area of compliance management.
-Within the framework of compliance audits, he analyses their organisational "compliance fitness", he sensitises and trains the management, executives and employees and supports the companies in setting up and implementing individual compliance management systems.
+Mr. Achauer is responsible for compliance management at HR Consult Group.
+As part of compliance audits, he analyzes their organizational "compliance fitness," raises awareness and trains management, executives, and employees, and supports companies in setting up and implementing individual compliance management systems.
 In doing so, he always takes into account the specific risk situation of the companies.
-Due to his many years of experience as a manager and consultant, he is very familiar with the entrepreneurial challenges from practice.
+Thanks to his many years of experience as a manager and consultant, he is very familiar with the practical challenges of business.

 About the author